Original air date: 9/17/1999 (produced in 1998)

 - Boomerang Bigot: Patrick, when he believes he's an alien.

-- Eldritch Abomination: What SpongeBob and Patrick see everyone in Bikini Bottom after they crashland the ship.
+- Eldritch Abomination: What SpongeBob and Patrick see everyone in Bikini Bottom as after they crash-land the ship.

-- Feelies: This episode and Squeaky Boots had specific scratch and sniff stickers released by Burger King to promote Rugrats in Paris, which also used the scratch and sniff gimmick.
-The smell involved included the scenes where Patrick gets toothpaste in SpongeBob's peanut butter and when SpongeBob pulls out Squidward's hot water bottle.
+- Feelies: This episode and Squeaky Boots had specific scratch and sniff stickers released by Burger King to promote The Rugrats Movie.
+The smells involved included the scenes where Patrick gets toothpaste in SpongeBob's peanut butter and when SpongeBob pulls out Squidward's hot water bottle.
 Ironically, the symbol used to signify when to scratch and sniff was accidentally left in the episode until 2002, three years after the stickers were discontinued.